michaelmalick/vim-colors-bluedrake/readme.md

 Bluedrake is a carefully designed palette of 16 colors composed of 8 base colors and 8 accent colors.
 The colors in the bluedrake palette were chosen using the HCL (Hue-Chroma-Luminance) color space.
 The 8 accent colors were chosen so that no color is brighter than another, that is, each accent color has the same chroma and luminance values, just different hues.
+In addition, the accent colors are equally spaced on the color wheel, meaning adjacent colors have equal contrast.
 The 8 base colors are composed of 6 monotone colors and 2 sequential gradient colors based off the darkest monotone, which allows consistency between light and dark themes.

 ![Color Palette](/screenshots/palette.jpg)